Watch Your Tongue - James 1:26

 Real Religion - James 1:27

 The next topic called Real Religion is the last in the study of James chapter one.
-If you have been with me from the very beginning, I thank you for joining me in my walk through James One.
-So many truths, nuggets of wisdom, applications and causes for repentance and a change of life.
+If you have been with me from the very beginning, I thank you for persevering.
+In this study, there are so many truths, nuggets of wisdom, applications and causes for repentance.
 I pray God has touched you, as He has me, through His living Word.